kshedden/case_studies/stats504/syllabus.md

 ## Computing

 Students should be competent in data manipulation and data analysis based on skills learned in previous courses.
-In some cases model code will be provided, but students are expected to be resourceful in terms of data manipulation, writing and debugging code, and implementing algorithms.
+Model code will be provided, but students are expected to be resourceful in terms of data manipulation, writing and debugging code, and implementing algorithms.
 Code is not submitted or graded and you are free to use any